Menu

 • The SOPHIA Stakeholder Engagement Working Group created this list of Stakeholder Engagement Tools & Resources to assist practitioners working with limited experience, personnel and/or resources to easily access tools and materials.

-• The SOPHIA Regional Capacity Building Maps are available online.
+• The SOPHIA Regional Capacity Building Maps from 2014 are available online.
 The goal of this project is to augment the existing maps on the geospatial distribution of HIAs across the Americas with new information on the organizations that conduct, provide technical assistance and training on, teach about, and fund HIAs.

 • SOPHIA’s Equity workgroup released the second version of the Equity Metrics for Health Impact Assessment Practices in 2016.
 This is a set of process and outcome metrics related to promoting equity through HIA.
 These metrics provide more detail to the HIA Practice Standards regarding the incorporation of equity into HIA practice and aims to evaluate the degree to which an HIA successfully incorporated equity as well as help guide HIA practitioners, evaluators, and equity advocates to advance the consideration of equity in practice.
 The second version of the metrics enhances Equity Metrics for Health Impact Assessment Practice: Version 1.
 A report of this work has also been published in the International Journal of Environmental Research and Public Health.